 We have other cash commitments related to leases.
 We have engaged in a number of sale-leaseback transactions.
 In January 2002, we entered into lease transactions with respect to nine real properties for gross proceeds of approximately \$20.9 million, which were used to repay advances from Metaldyne.
 Metaldyne guaranteed all of the leases which resulted in the leases being accounted for as capital leases.
-In connection with the transactions, Metaldyne was released from its quarantee.
+In connection with the transactions, Metaldyne was released from its guarantee.
 Letters of credit with a face amount of approximately \$13.3 million were subsequently issued under our credit facility with respect to our obligations under these leasing transactions.
-As a result of the removal of the Metaldyne quarantee, we account for these lease transactions as operating leases and we eliminated the capitalized lease obligation and related capitalized lease assets previously recorded.
+As a result of the removal of the Metaldyne guarantee, we account for these lease transactions as operating leases and we eliminated the capitalized lease obligation and related capitalized lease assets previously recorded.
 Annualized rent expense related to these lease transactions is approximately \$2.5 million.
 During the year ended December 31, 2002, we entered into operating leases for three additional facilities.
 Annual rent expense related to these lease transactions is approximately \$1.5 million.
 During the fourth quarter we also entered into sale-leaseback transactions with respect to certain manufacturing equipment.
 We realized proceeds of approximately \$5.7 million.
 Annual rent expense related to these transactions is approximately \$0.9 million.
 On March 26, 2003, the Company completed a sale and subsequent lease back of certain personal property with General Electric Capital Corporation that resulted in net cash proceeds of approximately \$28.4 million.
-On June 26, 2003, the Company completed another sale and subsequent leaseback of additional property and equipment with General Electric Capital Corporation that resulted in net cash proceeds of approximately \$23.4 million.
 The proceeds will be used for general corporate purposes.
-Annual rent expense related to these lease transactions is expected to approximate \$4.4 million and \$4.0 million, respectively.
+Annual rent expense related to these lease transactions is expected to approximate \$4.4 million.
 In March, 2003 we completed the sales and subsequent leaseback with respect to two real properties for gross proceeds of approximately \$7.8 million.
 Annual rent expense related to these transactions is expected to be \$0.8 million.
 In connection with the Livonia acquisition we agreed to sublease from Metaldyne the facility where the acquired business is currently located.
 Annual rent expense related to this sublease is expected to be \$0.2 million.
 We expect to continue to utilize leasing as a financing strategy in the future to meet capital expenditure needs and to reduce debt levels.

 In addition to the foregoing contractual commitments, we have also agreed to assume certain obligations resulting from the November 2000 acquisition of Metaldyne by Heartland.
 At that time, Metaldyne made restricted stock grants to employees with terms that allow eligible employees to elect to receive cash at stipulated amounts in lieu of shares as the restricted stock grants vest.
 We have agreed to be responsible for the cash costs of those elections to the extent they relate to our current and former employees or allocable to current and former Metaldyne corporate level employees in accordance with the agreement.
 Under these arrangements, the approximate stipulated dollar value of the shares for which we are responsible that have vested or will vest, are as follows: \$4.2 million on January 14, 2002, \$7.6 million on January 14, 2003 and \$8.1 million on January 14, 2004.
-To the extent that cash elections are not made, the employees will be entitled to retain their shares in Metaldyne, but we may decide at any time to work with Metaldyne to replace all or a portion of the restricted stock grants and related obligations at Metaldyne with new restricted stock grants and similar obligations.
+To the extent that cash elections are not made, the employees will be entitled to retain their shares in Metaldyne, but we may decide at any time to work with Metaldyne to replace all or a portion of the restricted stock grants and related obligations.